cjdelisle/PacketCrypt/Readme.md

 ### Announcement Mining
 Each announcement contains a commitment of the block height (`parent_block_height`) as well as the most recent block hash at the time when the announcement was created.
-An announcement "matured" and becomes usable for mining a block when the block height is `parent_block_height + 2`, this gives announcement miners a bit of time to mine their announcements and then gives block miners time to receive them.
+An announcement "matures" and becomes usable for mining a block when the block height is `parent_block_height + 2`, this gives announcement miners a bit of time to mine their announcements and then gives block miners time to receive them.
 After this height, the work value of an announcement (for the purposes of